mikimer/LoRa/assets/2_CreateAccounts.md

 [ ![Senet portal](Senet_Development_Portal.png) ](https://portal.senetco.com/)

 ## Zapier
 [Zapier](https://zapier.com) automates the flow of data between Senet and Google Docs.
-For this project, we'll have Senet do an HTTP Post to a Zapier webhook.
+For this project, we'll have Senet do an HTTP POST to a Zapier webhook.
 Zapier then puts the contents of Senet's JSON payload into a row in a Google Spreadsheet (gDocs).

 [ ![Zapier home](Zapier_home.png) ](https://zapier.com/)